blukatdevelopment/UnchainedWorldsOld/development.md

 Animistic religious full caster.
 Wildshape

 ### Create class: Namer
 Half-caster that combines element-based magic(air, fire, earth, water) with martial abilities.

-### Create class: Sorcer
+### Create class: Sorcerer
 Full caster that can cast infinitely.
 Learning spells corrupts the sorcerer.
 Every cast requires a success roll.
 On a crit fail, bad things happen.

 ### Create class: Bloodbender
 Half-caster that gains magic resource by drinking the blood of self/others.
 Gains abilities powered by that same resource.

 ### Create class: Dragonborn
 Half-caster that combines dragon-esque magic(breath attacks, flying, etc) with martial abilities.

 ### Create class: Monk
 Martial class with dual health bar of meat(normal regen) and ki(which replenishes quickly).
 Menu of abilities that eat ki to do martial arts/shonen moves.

 ### Create class: Cultist
 Evil version of priest: has patron that makes requests in order to build up spellcasting resources, which can be infinitely banked.
 Spells are tattooed onto self and followers.

 ### Illustrate culture: burden folk
 ### Illustrate culture: deep folk